 Highlight Local Cities through Events

-A successful bluegrass scene will build on Central Oregon’s reputation as a destination.
+A successful music scene will build on Central Oregon’s reputation as a destination.
 Scheduling local music events encourages people to explore rural Oregon, increasing exposure to the region.
 It’s common for bluegrass-ers to attend festivals with their spouse and kids who are often seeking out additional entertainment, of which Central Oregon has a-plenty

 Stimulate an All-Ages Atmosphere